 How to Mill Scoring Channels in a Steel Thinplate

-Some just look at the cost of a sheet of phenolic vs a steel plate and when comparing on just that level, the phenolic is less expensive.
-But factor in the milling time; the finishing time of cleaning up edges on the counterplates; Setting the counterplates onto the cut plate; the additional make ready that could be required because of the amount of draw over all the counterplates, versus, only milling the only the channels; wire brush and spray clea the channels; mount the thinplate; align the cut, and go.
+Some just look at the cost of a sheet of phenolic compared to a steel plate and on just that level, the phenolic is less expensive.
+But factor in the milling time; the finishing time of cleaning up edges on the counterplates, setting the counterplates onto the cut plate, the additional make ready that could be required because of the amount of draw over all the counterplates.
+Now compare that with the alternative, milling the channels, wire brush and spray clean the channels, mounting the thinplate, aligning the cut, and go.
 The material costs are not what leads to lost profits, it’s the lost time on press that reduces bottom lines.
 So, want to increase your profits?
-Move to using PowerPlates.
+Make the switch to PowerPlates.

-With the Essential Products Channel Bits and PowerPlates, at 40k RPM set the plunge at 15 ipm, cutting speed at 300 ipm and depth per pass of .003 .
-Once completed, with an orbital sander run along the channels to knock off any burr that might be on the edge of the channels.
-If no cold air gun was used its also a good idea to use a wire brush afterwards to further smooth the edges.
+With Essential Products Channel Bits and PowerPlates, at 40k RPM set the plunge at 15 ipm, cutting speed at 300 ipm, and depth per pass of .003.
+Once completed, use an orbital sander to run along the channels to knock off any burr that might be on the edge of the channels.
+If no cold air gun was used it’s also a good idea to use a wire brush afterward to further smooth the edges.
 Brake shoe cleaner works extremely well for cleaning off the plate once it is complete.
-Once you are done with that, it’s time to go to press.Back To Blog
+Once you’re done, it’s time to go to press.Back To Blog